 Halloween is the perfect time to renew a child’s interest in science.

-There are so many spooky, sciency things that are based around Halloween, and kids love trying out Halloween STEM activities and science ideas.
+There are so many spooky, sciency things that are based around Halloween, and kids love trying out Halloween STEM Activities for Fourth Grade and other grades too!

 My kids are no exception.
 They kept repeating this experiment over and over again until we ran out of vinegar.